sjaturner/arrange/README.md

         tail of the structure - which can be a tedious balancing act.

 But perhaps we want to put this data into Matlab / Octave - Just the measurement and timestamp.
-The simplest way to get numbers into octave is a text file of numbers with one record per line.
+The simplest way to get numbers into Octave is a text file of numbers with one record per line.
 Adapting the above, we get:

     :; cat records | ./arrange -s -f 21 -l -h -q timestamp +s 1 sequence 2 cycles 8 type 1 measurement +s +d +r 2 | column -t -s '#' -o '#'